Pitt Honors is competitive. We accept about 300-400 students each year into the Honors degree program.

 - Although we don’t have set SAT/ACT requirements, our average student has a 1450-1500 SAT and / or 32-33 ACT.
 Generally, they also have an ‘A’ (or 4.39 weighted) GPA.

 - All first-year Honors students are guaranteed a spot in Honors housing to live together as a community.

 - Unlike at other Honors colleges, most of our programs (like our fellowships and courses) are open to all undergraduates — so you can still participate if you aren't admitted to the degree program.
 If you don't get in your first year, you can also re-apply at the beginning of your sophomore or junior year.

-Every Monday and Friday at 1 p.m. we hold information sessions about the UHC on the 35th floor of the Cathedral of Learning.
+Join us every Monday and Friday at 1 p.m. for information sessions about Pitt Honors on the 35th floor of the Cathedral of Learning.
 Register here (under the Daily Visit Options registration menu.)

 Interested in a 1-on-1 meeting?
 Contact our Manager of Recruitment, Matt Schultz, at firstname.lastname@example.org.

 You can also browse our FAQ about first-year admissions.

 Pitt Honors admits a limited number of upperclass Pitt students into its degree program.

 Upperclass students must have a minimum of 2 college semesters (24 credits) that meet the University of Pittsburgh criteria for transfer to credits.
 The application will consider your academic performance, as well as your answers to additional essay questions about your interest in working for the public good, and intellectual curiosity.